linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/Principles For Navigating Big Debt Crises By Ray Dalio.md

 Political turmoil in Europe led funds to flow into the US, which increased demand for US Treasuries and pushed down interest rates.
 In an attempt to lessen the demand for dollars, the Federal Reserve reduced its discount rate to 1.5 percent.

 On June 5, President Hoover suggested to his cabinet that all governments grant a moratorium of a year on all intergovernmental payments.
 President Paul von Hindenburg of the Weimar Republic made an appeal, stating that Germany was in danger of collapse, which helped push Hoover to swiftly adopt the plan.[109]
 On June 20, Hoover officially announced his proposal for a moratorium on Germany's debts for one year.
-Under his proposal, the US would forgo  $245 million in debt service payments due over the next year from Britain, France, and other European powers.
-However, in order to receive these concessions, the allies had to suspend$ 385 million in reparations due from Germany.[110]
+Under his proposal, the US would forgo  \$245 million in debt service payments due over the next year from Britain, France, and other European powers.
+However, in order to receive these concessions, the allies had to suspend\$ 385 million in reparations due from Germany.[110]

 In what became known as the "moratorium rally," the Dow rallied 12 percent in the two days following Hoover's announcement and ended the month 23 percent above the low that it had reached on June 2.
 German stocks rose 25 percent on the first day of trading following the announcement.
 Commodity prices soared in the following weeks.